Local and personal acts of Parliament (United Kingdom): Scotland

-Private legislation that mainly relates to Scotland is dealt with under a different procedure: that put in place by the Private Legislation Procedure (Scotland) Act 1936.
+Private legislation that mainly relates to Scotland is dealt with under a different procedure: that put in place by the Private Legislation Procedure (Scotland) Act 1936 (26 Geo.
+5 & 1 Edw.
+8. c.
+52).

-The 1936 act (which replaced similar previous acts dating back to 1899) provides for petitions for private legislation which are opposed to be considered by an inquiry panel made up of two members of the House of Commons and two members of the House of Lords.
+The 1936 act,which replaced similar previous acts, the Private Legislation Procedure (Scotland) Act 1899 (62 & 63 Vict. c.
+47) and the Private Legislation Procedure (Scotland) Act 1933 (23 & 24 Geo.
+5. c.
+37), provides for petitions for private legislation which are opposed to be considered by an inquiry panel made up of two members of the House of Commons and two members of the House of Lords.
 The inquiry sits in Scotland, rather than at Westminster, and hears arguments for and against the proposal, before making a recommendation to the Secretary of State for Scotland.
 If the proposal is not opposed then an inquiry is not held, but the petition is still scrutinised by counsel to the Secretary of State.

 If the inquiry's, or counsel's, recommendation is positive then the Secretary of State makes a provisional order.
 This order has no effect, however, until confirmed by an order confirmation act passed by Parliament.
 The bill for such an act normally skips the second reading and committee stages of the parliamentary process (as this has been replaced by the inquiry) and so takes up less time.

 Since devolution, many matters which were previously dealt with by provisional orders now fall within the responsibility of the Scottish Parliament.
 The Scottish Parliament has its own private legislation procedures which provide for the consideration of the bill and any objections by a specially convened private bill committee of the parliament.

-In contrast to personal and local acts passed by the Westminster Parliament, private bills in the Scottish Parliament do not begin with a preamble and, when they have been passed, become part of the same series (system of numbering) as, and so are indistinguishable from, public Acts of the Scottish Parliament.
+In contrast to personal and local acts passed by the Westminster Parliament, private bills in the Scottish Parliament do not begin with a preamble and, when they have been passed, become part of the same series (system of numbering) as, and so are indistinguishable from, public acts of the Scottish Parliament.